Indonesia stocks, rupiah skid on economy concerns

 "There is a risk that Indonesia could be like India, (with market risk) dominated by perception instead of economic fundamentals," Eric Alexander Sugandi, economist at Standard Chartered in Jakarta, said.

-At 0954 GMT, the rupiah was trading at 10,490 to the dollar, down just over 1 percent and its lowest level since May 2009.
+At 0554 ET, the rupiah was trading at 10,490 to the dollar, down just over 1 percent and its lowest level since May 2009.
 The rupiah has slid 8.2 percent this year.
 As it slides, the central bank has dug deep into its foreign-exchange reserves to defend it, stoking concerns in markets.

 The yield on 10-year notes rose to the highest since March 2011 though later eased back to 8.338 percent.